 Luxury will always maintain its high status, and its recognition will evermore remain exclusive.
 Nevertheless, we have to face that if any brand wants to survive in today’s world, they must adapt to current times.
 Whether it is an emerging trend, a new wave of consumers, or a challenge within the industry, people want to feel a certain experience and emotion.
-With an ever-growing competition and global pandemic, building relationships and engagement with luxury consumers, as well as keeping them loyal, will be amongst key strategies for brands.
 The luxury industry has always been the leader of creating this sensation and I believe that no other industry can do this better.

 Daniel Galvin (image courtesy of ISO Luxury)

 Is sustainability a consideration that high street retailers pay particular attention to, and is this a trend you see continuing?

 Luxury consumers have become increasingly aware of environmental issues in the 21st century and the demand for transparency has never been greater.
 Customers want authenticity and appreciate when brands show initiatives around sustainability.
 I do believe that COVID-19 will exhilarate that aspect even further and fast fashion will be less “in fashion.”

 Millennials, including the affluent audiences, are the leading forces striving for sustainability and brand transparency on their manufacturing process and product origins.
 As this generation will be the biggest luxury spenders, it is important to consider their view and their expectations.